New 2022 Vauxhall Astra plug-in hybrid: prices, specs and on-sale date

 The new Vauxhall Astra plug-in hybrid is on sale now, priced from £32,200 and featuring a revised, simpler trim-level structure than before

 This is the all-new Vauxhall Astra, on sale now in the UK in plug-in hybrid form from £32,200.
 The latest version of Vauxhall’s compact family car gets fresh interior and exterior styling, adopting several elements from the Vauxhall Mokka and Vauxhall Grandland SUVs.
-It's the first Astra to be available with a plug-in hybrid powertrain, sharing technology with its French sister model, the Peugeot 308.
-So far, we’ve only seen the new Astra in five-door hatchback form, but it has been confirmed that it'll also be available as a Sports Tourer estate.
+It's the first Astra to be available with a plug-in hybrid powertrain, sharing technology with its sister model the Peugeot 308.

-Vauxhall has confirmed two performance levels of plug-in hybrid Astra, with the top-of-the-range version producing 222bhp and 360Nm of torque.
-The car can return as much as 257mpg fuel economy, emits just over 30g/km of CO2 and will do 0-62mph in 7.7 seconds.
+Vauxhall has confirmed two performance levels of plug-in hybrid Astra, with the top-of-the-range HYBRID-e 225 version producing 222bhp and 360Nm of torque.
+The car can return as much as 256mpg fuel economy, emits just over 25g/km of CO2 and will do 0-62mph in 7.7 seconds.
 Top speed is limited to 146mph.
-That model will join the range at some point in 2022.
+That model will join the range at some point in 2022, while a fully electric version is earmarked for 2023.

-At the moment, only the less powerful 178bhp option is offered.
-Here, you get the same torque, economy and emissions figures as the 222bhp car, but the 0-62mph time is slightly slower, at 7.9 seconds, as is the 140mph top speed.
-Both plug-in Astra versions also feature an eight-speed automatic transmission as standard, and thanks to their 12.4kWh batteries, can cover around 35 miles on electric power alone.
+At the moment, only the less powerful 178bhp HYBRID-e 180 option is offered.
+Here, you get the same torque, economy and emissions figures as the 222bhp car, but the 0-62mph time is slower, at 9.3 seconds, as is the 140mph top speed.
+Both plug-in Astra versions also feature an eight-speed automatic transmission as standard, and thanks to their 12.4kWh batteries, can cover over 40 miles on electric power.

 Design, interior and technology